GoogleCloudPlatform/berglas/examples/kubernetes/README.md

 ## Deployment

-One of the easiest ways to deploy the mutation webhook is using Cloud Functions.
-To deploy on Cloud Functions:
+One of the easiest ways to deploy the mutation webhook is using Cloud Run.
+To deploy on Cloud Run:

-1. Enable the Cloud Functions API (this only needs to be done once per project):

-    ```text
-    gcloud services enable --project ${PROJECT_ID} \
-      cloudfunctions.googleapis.com
-    ```

 1. Set environment variables (replace with your values):